Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Stability of NLS solitons

-\begin{cor} When $q=(2n+1)\pi/2R$ for some $n\in\N$, in the deterministic case we have the creation of what is sometimes called a "quiescent" soliton.
+When $q=(2n+1)\pi/2R$ for some $n\in\mathbb{N}$, in the deterministic case we have the creation of what is sometimes called a ``quiescent'' soliton.
 Also in this case, the stochastic perturbation can modify, at first order, only the amplitude of the soliton.

-As a result, the "quiescent" soliton is destroyed and with probability $1/2$ a true soliton is created. \end{cor}
+\begin{cor} When the background deterministic solution contains a ``quiescent'' soliton, the stochastic perturbation destroys it with probability $1/2$ and transforms it into a true soliton (with a positive amplitude) with probability~$1/2$. \end{cor}

-\begin{proof} In the case of a "quiescent" soliton Lemma \ref{lemm J zeta-sigma} still holds.
-Indeed we have now $c_0=q$ and $qR=(2n+1)\pi/2$, so that equation (\ref{NLS pert cond 1}) becomes
+\begin{pf} In the case of a ``quiescent'' soliton Lemma \ref{lemm J zeta-sigma} still holds.
+Indeed we have now $c_0=q$ and $qR=(2n+1)\pi /2$, so that equation (\ref{NLS pert cond 1}) in the proof of the lemma becomes

 and the determinant of the Jacobian is not zero.
-One has then $\alpha=\pm 1/q$ and
+One has then $\alpha=\pm1/q$ and

 which is real.
 Therefore,